 Pleading Nolo Contendere to a Traffic Offense

-You may plead nolo contendere (no contest) to a traffic offense, but only if you have not entered a nolo contendere plea to another traffic offense in the last five years.
-The judge has discretion whether to accept a nolo contendere plea.
+You may plead nolo contendere (no contest) to a traffic offense, but only if you have not entered a nolo contendere plea to another traffic offense in the last five (5) years.
+Whether to accept a nolo contendere plea is in the discretion of the Municipal Court Judge.

-A nolo contendere plea to a moving violation will be reported to Department of Driver Services (DDS) as required by law, and the nolo contendere plea will appear on your driving record.
-The difference between a nolo plea and a guilty plea is that a nolo plea does not result in points against your license.
+A nolo contendere plea to a moving violation will be reported to the Georgia Department of Driver Services (DDS) as required by law, and the nolo contendere plea will appear on your driving record.
+The difference between a nolo contendere plea and a guilty plea is that a nolo contendere plea does not result in points against your driver’s license.